lucasjoliveau/doc/en/applications/general/email_communication/email_domain.md

 The DomainKeys Identified Mail (DKIM) allows a user to authenticate emails with a digital signature.

-When sending an email, the Odoo server includes a unique DKIM signature in the headers.
+When sending an email, the Konvergo ERP server includes a unique DKIM signature in the headers.
 The recipient’s server decrypts this signature using the DKIM record in the database’s domain name.
 If the signature and the key contained in the record match, this guarantees that the message is authentic and has not been